octoshrimpy/chromaforge/calculating_actions.md

-whenever rolling for action, DM always rolls 1d10 while player rolls appropriate dice, this will cause the general average of success higher or lower. for actions where PC is more skilled, they will use a larger die + modifier points added in
+whenever rolling for action, DM always rolls 1d10 while player rolls appropriate dice, this will cause the general average of success to be higher or lower. for actions where PC is more skilled, they will use a larger die + modifier points added in